tailscale-dev/id-headers-demo/README.md

 $ tailscale funnel 443 on
 ```

+The Flask server is fine for development, but not advised for production deployment.
+Our instance of this demo is behind [`gunicorn`](https://gunicorn.org/), but otherwise exactly as described here.

 The listener program will look for two environment variables when it runs, but will operate fine without them.
 If you want to set those variables:

 - `DEMO_INVITE_LINK` is an invite link URL you can generate from your Tailscale admin console